Note

 Seasonal Variations: Flow changes cause significant performance variations

-Safety Margins: Design for worst-case conditions and high compliance rates
+Safety Margins: Design for worst-case conditions and high target achievement rates

 Engineering Design Summary#

-2. Flow Rate Trade-off: Higher pumping rates → shorter residence times → less removal
+3. Flow Rate Trade-off: Higher pumping rates lead to shorter residence times and less inactivation.
+Use gamma_find_flow_for_target_mean() to find maximum safe flow rates.

-3. Heterogeneous System Performance: Overall log-removal is weighted toward lower values (shorter residence times)
+4. Heterogeneous System Performance: Overall log-removal is weighted toward the shortest residence times (worst-performing paths).
+This provides natural safety margins in design.